- The Learning Environment

 About Our Faculty

 Senior faculty from University at Buffalo Urban and Regional Planning teach core courses in the undergraduate pre-professional environmental design program.
 Faculty from Urban and Regional Planning have been recognized with the SUNY Chancellor's Award for Excellence in Teaching.
 In addition, some courses are taught by professional urban planners, public administrators, environmental educators, historic preservationists, architects, designers, and real estate developers.
-Urban Planning faculty research is catalyzed by diverse partnerships with public, nonprofit and private partners and prominent public, nonprofit and industry funding sources.
+Urban Planning faculty research is catalyzed by diverse partnerships with public, nonprofit, private, and industry funding sources.
 Outcomes include peer-reviewed publications, books and evidence-based action in new plans, policies, designs, and programs in Buffalo and beyond.

 Faculty List Directory

-Please visit the University at Buffalo and Urban and Regional Planning website for additional information about our faculty.
+Please visit the School of Architecture and Planning faculty webpage for additional information about our faculty.